-CIRM 2.0, a radical overhaul of the way the Institute conducts business.
+Fully Operationalize CIRM 2.0.
+A radical overhaul of the way the institute conducts business that places added emphasis on coordination, speed, partnerships, and patients.

 7 Specific Actions

 The next level of granularity in our plan is the establishment of Specific Actions.
 Here we describe the activities that CIRM will undertake to support the Strategic Themes and in turn accomplish its mission to accelerate stem cell treatments to patients with unmet medical needs.
 The objective is to have every action traceable upstream to a Strategic Theme and downstream to Results, the latter of which can be measured both with respect to progress and ultimate outcome.